 Stationary eye trackers are ideal for observing the test participant’s gaze on a computer screen.
 Built into or attached to computer monitors, these hands-free devices are widely used for Human-Computer Interaction research, usability testing, psycholinguistics, medical simulation, and market research.

 While all computer-monitor eye trackers can do screen capture and overlay the gaze track, some trackers even allow you to see this data in real time.
 After importing the videos to The Observer XT, you can analyze the test participant’s views as behavioral data, and synchronize this information with manually recorded behavior, physiological data, and facial expressions.

 Free white paper

 An AudioVisual lab is designed to allow you to observe your test participants unobtrusively.
 Add eye tracking data streams to get a wealth of information about where your participant is focusing on.

 Would you like to learn more about how to build an AV lab?
 Check out this ‘how to’ guide!
 You can rely on our many years of experience with building labs all over the world to provide you with the perfect tips & tricks!

 If you are interested in your test participant’s response to marketing stimuli like posters and product displays, you can use a remote, contact-free eye tracker.
 This setup provides you with data such as area of interest, pupil dilation, number of blinks, and gaze position.
 The gaze path can also be overlaid on a picture.

 Integrate and sync all of your data

-As a researcher of human behavior can only draw the proper conclusions from multiple data streams if the data are in sync.
+Only when data are in sync can a researcher of human behavior draw the proper conclusions.
 You can sync multiple data streams, including your eye-tracking data, with Noldus' tools.

 No manual synchronization required – a Noldus setup allows you to complete your studies accurately and efficiently without needing to worry about integration.